SainsburyWellcomeCentre/aeon_blog/readme.md

 # blog

-Details Project Aeon, with a focus on dev practices and entries on technology review, challenges and insights.
+Details Project Aeon, with a focus on dev practices and notes on technology review, challenges and insights.

 ## ProjectAeon Organization Overview